-Write down the demands and resources for your stressor(s) on the stress managment worksheet.
+Write down the demands and resources for your stressor(s) on the stress management worksheet.
 This way, you will identify why you see the situation as dangerous.

-Step 4: Identify an appropriate stress managment strategy and apply it
+Step 4: Identify an appropriate stress management strategy and apply it

 There are hundreds of strategies that can help to manage stress.
 The situation that causes the stress will determine which strategy would be most effective.